 TOLL FREE: 1-877-444-3668

-Doctors at The Foot Institute – Red Deer concentrate on the medical and surgical treatment of the foot and ankle.
-They spend an average of 10 years in higher education, the first four years in undergraduate studies to attain a Bachelors Degree, and the second four years in Medical School to obtain a Podiatric Medical Degree.
-Podiatric Medical School corresponds to traditional medical school and actually various podiatry programs lie within these academic institutions.
-Upon receiving a Podiatric Medial Degree, Doctors at the Foot Institute complete a hospital "internship" or residency for another one to three years.
+Dr.’s at The Foot Institute – Red Deer concentrate on the surgical and medical treatment of the foot and ankle.
+They put in about 10 years in higher education, the first 4 years in undergrad studies to attain a Bachelors Degree, and the following four years in Medical School to secure a Podiatric Medical Degree.
+Podiatric Medical School is similar to traditional medical school and in fact a number of podiatry programmes lie within these institutions.
+After achieving a Podiatric Medial Degree, Doctors at the Foot Institute complete a hospital "internship" or residency for an additional one to three years.